hipe/tmx/lib/skylab/git-viz/doc/issues/031-the-plugin-narrative.md

 the event to the other plugins, and so should be used when the host wants to allow any plugin to trigger a failure of system startup, for example.

+## :#storypoint-70

+this method is exactly like #storypoint-60 but semantically different: rather than a world of error codes, in this world "true"-ish means "succeeded" and "falseish" means "did not succeed." the plugins are conceived of as "attempters" that one-by-one will attempt something, and the first one to succeed short-circuits the rest of the attempts. the result will be any first true-ish value that any plugin resulted in.

+note that although these are logically the same, we keep the names different because they are semantically opposite and we want the client code to reflect the semantic expectations the client is placing on the agent callbacks.

 ## :#storypoint-75